wesa-it/linux-user-setup/Arch-EndeavourOS/fromAI_SETUP.md

 sudo pacman -S mesa-vdpau libva-mesa-driver
 ```

-*for having hardware acceleration when using parsec (Not working on my machine...?)*
+*For having hardware acceleration when using parsec (Not working on my machine...?)*

 *Instead of Parsec, try Looking Glass: [looking-glass.io](https://looking-glass.io)*